When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read more...

 But recessions aren’t just a decline in the economy.
 They mean structural shifts in the economic make-up of the country, leading to businesses collapsing, reduced demand for services, a lack of new growth, increased unemployment, reduced salaries, and more.

-Obviously the circumstances leading up to the 2008 recession were very different to those in 2020, which will naturally distinguish the two periods and its effects.
+Obviously the circumstances leading up to the 2008 recession were very different to those in 2020, which will naturally distinguish the two recessions and their effects on the population.

-However, there are many similarities that will allow us to predict the new 2020 recession we are entering.
+However, there are many similarities that will allow us to predict what will happen during and after the new 2020 recession we find ourselves in.

 According to the Telegraph, 6.2 million new people claimed for jobseeker’s allowance between April 2008 and November 2009.

-And with the 2020 recession set to be more destructive, we could well see these numbers rise.
+And with the 2020 recession set to be more destructive, we could well see these numbers well overtaken by those post-covid.

-Fortunately in the UK, many workers in the UK have only been laid off temporarily and have monetary assistance in the meantime, in contrast to places in the US where workers have simply been made redundant.
+Fortunately in the UK, many workers in the UK were only laid off temporarily during lockdown, and had monetary assistance in the meantime, in contrast to places in the US where workers were simply been made redundant.

-However, many people in the UK still have lost their jobs altogether.
+However, many people in the UK still have lost their jobs altogether, with a huge boom in redundancies following the end of the furlough scheme.

 New hires during the recession are likely to decrease as companies lose work and revenue.